Arab Belt project: Arab Settlements

-Villages were built to house 4,000 Arab families coming from the land that was to be submerged following the completion of the Tabqa dam and the filling of Lake Assad.
+Villages were built to house 4,000 Arab families coming from the land that was to be submerged following the completion of the Tabqa Dam and the filling of Euphrates Lake.
 The Arabs were provided with weapons and divided between more than 50 so-called model farms in the Jazira Region and to the north of Raqqa.
 Twelve villages were built around Qamishli and Al-Malakiyah and sixteen around Ras al Ayn.
 Kurdish village names in the area were replaced by Arabic names not necessarily related to the traditions and history of the region.
 These Arabs are named as Maghmurin (مغمورين Maġmūrīn, which is affected by flooding).
 The campaign eventually faded out under Hafez al-Assad in 1976, but the deported Kurds were not allowed to return.